waxmp3/debug-contrib2/CONTRIBUTING.md

 # Contributing

-## Slack
+## Community

-We host a public Slack with a dedicated channel for contributors and maintainers of open source projects hosted by New Relic.
-If you are contributing to this project, you're welcome to request access to the #oss-contributors channel in the newrelicusers.slack.com workspace.
-To request access, see https://join.slack.com/t/newrelicusers/shared_invite/zt-1ayj69rzm-~go~Eo1whIQGYnu3qi15ng.
+We host a community forum for contributors to open source projects in the New Relic organization on GitHub.
+To access the forum, use [newrelic.com/community](https://newrelic.com/community).